If you are sick with COVID-19 or think you might have COVID-19, please call ahead before visiting your doctor and keep track of your symptoms.

 Coronaviruses are a large family of viruses that are common in many different species of animals, including camels, cattle, cats, and bats.
 Rarely, animal coronaviruses can infect people and then spread between people such as with MERS, SARS, and now with COVID-19.

 Person-to-person spread has been reported outside China, including in the United States and other countries.
-The goal of the ongoing U.S. public health response is to detect new cases quickly and prevent further spread of COVID-19.
+The goal of the ongoing U.S. public health response is to detect new cases quickly and prevent the further spread of COVID-19.

 Stay informed – CDC is updating its website daily with the latest information and advice for the public. (https://www.cdc.gov/coronavirus/2019-ncov/)